Patrick Fitzgerald: Plame investigation

-On December 30, 2003, after then-Attorney General John Ashcroft recused himself from the CIA leak grand jury investigation of the Plame affair due to conflicts of interest, Deputy Attorney General James B. Comey, acting as Attorney General in Ashcroft's place, appointed Fitzgerald to the U.S. Department of Justice Office of Special Counsel in charge of the investigation.
-Fitzgerald was well-known to Comey and was in fact already godfather to one of Comey's children.
+On December 30, 2003, due to conflicts of interest then-Attorney General John Ashcroft recused himself from the CIA leak grand jury investigation of the Plame affair.
+Deputy Attorney General James B. Comey, acting as Attorney General in Ashcroft's place, appointed Fitzgerald to the U.S. Department of Justice Office of Special Counsel in charge of the investigation.
+Fitzgerald was well-known to Comey and, at the time, was godfather to one of Comey's children.

 On December 30, 2003, three months after the start of the Plame investigation, Fitzgerald was appointed Special Counsel.
 Through this, Fitzgerald was delegated "all the authority of the Attorney General" in the matter.
 In February 2004, Acting Attorney General Comey clarified the delegated authority and stated that Fitzgerald has plenary authority.
-Comey also wrote "further, my conferral on you of the title of 'Special Counsel' in this matter should not be misunderstood to suggest that your position and authorities are defined and limited by 28 CFR Part 600."
+Comey wrote "further, my conferral on you of the title of 'Special Counsel' in this matter should not be misunderstood to suggest that your position and authorities are defined and limited by 28 CFR Part 600".

 On October 28, 2005, Fitzgerald brought an indictment for five counts of false statements, perjury, and obstruction of justice against Lewis "Scooter" Libby, U.S. Vice President Dick Cheney's Chief of Staff.
 Libby resigned to prepare for his legal defense.
-In his first press conference after announcing Libby's indictment, Fitzgerald was asked about comments by Republicans such as Kay Bailey Hutchison, who said "I certainly hope that if there is going to be an indictment that says something happened, that it is an indictment on a crime and not some perjury technicality," to which Fitzgerald responded, "That talking point won't fly.
+In his first press conference after announcing Libby's indictment, Fitzgerald was asked about comments by Republicans such as Kay Bailey Hutchison, who said "I certainly hope that if there is going to be an indictment that says something happened, that it is an indictment on a crime and not some perjury technicality", to which Fitzgerald responded, "That talking point won't fly.
 The truth is the engine of our judicial system.
 If you compromise the truth, the whole process is lost.
-If we were to walk away from this, we might as well hand in our jobs."Robert Novak's testimony in Libby's perjury trial made it known that the two senior administration sources he cited in his article were Richard Armitage and Karl Rove.
+If we were to walk away from this, we might as well hand in our jobs."

+Robert Novak's testimony in Libby's perjury trial made it known that the two senior administration sources he cited in his article were Richard Armitage and Karl Rove.
 A month later Armitage claimed Fitzgerald had instructed him not to go public with this information.
 Journalist Michael Isikoff received confirmation from Rove's lawyer and from lobbyist Richard F. Hohlt that Rove was also faxed an advance copy of the article several days before it was published.